March 24th 2017 at 5:30pm at the Severna Park Community Center.

 Most Traditional Ham Sandwich

 The ham is an icon of sandwiches and burgers worldwide.
 Purists argue that a sandwich is only a true ham only if contains specific, time-honored ingredients (sliced bread, ham, and butter), yet school-aged children who prepare their own lunches are eschewing the classical ham in favor of more innovative designs.
 At this disorienting crossroads of tradition and radicalism, we reflect on the nature of classicism in sandwich-making historically, and for posterity.
-At the First Ever Severna Park Saint Patrick's Day Ham Sandwich Chilii-less Chili Cook-Off, sandwichists will vie to construct a classic ham we can all agree on, that will fortify this tradition for years to come.
+At the First Ever Severna Park Saint Patrick's Day Ham Sandwich Chilii-less Chili Cook-Off, sandwichists will vie to construct a classic ham we can all agree on, that will fortify tradition for years to come.

 Most Triangular Ham Sandwich

 Most scholars agree that sandwiches and rolls differ in one chief area: a sandwich is only said to have occurred where meat is pressed between sliced bread, whereas a roll is eaten primarily by people who weren't raised indoors.
 Recent studies have shown that sandwiches bisected into geometric shapes at once give off a pleasant aroma and are thought to induce conscientious behavior in the consumer.
-Most sandwichists therefore regard that the perfecting of geometric cuts is an ethical imperative of their practice.
+Most sandwichists therefore regard that the perfecting of geometric cuts is an ethical imperative of their vocation.

 Ham Sandwich Most Likely to Succeed in Business